-AUSTIN, Texas – Golf actually doesn’t do head-to-head match united states very well.
+AUSTIN, Texas – Golf doesn’t’ match the United States head-to-head well.
 You’re competing against the path, you’re competing against yourself, but rarely do you get a danger to go mano-a-mano.
-That’s what makes the WGC-Dell Technologies Match Play so compelling and why expert golf’s model of bracketology may be so pleasing.
+That’s’ what makes the WGC-Dell Technologies Match Play so compelling and why expert golf’s model of bracketology may be so pleasing.

 Group 1

 Dustin Johnson vs. Chez Reavie.
 The global No. 1 may have the clearest course to the weekend.
-As chalk is going, it’s tough to assume the 2017 WGC-Match Play champion is losing any of those suits—pencil DJ in for a weekend tee time.
+As chalk goes, it’s’ tough to assume the 2017 WGC-Match Play champion is losing any of those suits—pencil DJ in for a weekend tee time.

 Hideki Matsuyama vs. Branden Grace.
-The South African seems to have the first-class threat to derail Johnson’s title hopes to have long past 5-zero-zero on the 2015 Presidents Cup, but Matsuyama has published some solid outcomes with three pinnacle-10 finishes this season.
+South Africa seems to have the first-class threat to derail Johnson’s’ title hopes to have long past 5-zero-zero on the 2015 Presidents Cup, but Matsuyama has published some solid outcomes with three pinnacle-10 finishes this season.

 Group 2

 Justin Rose vs. Emiliano Grillo.
-Rose is something of an enigma on this year’s subject.
+Rose is an enigma on this year’s subject.
 His play in the final 12 months has been nothing short of superb.
-However, his record inside the WGC-Match Play has been underwhelming, with just a single experience to the Sweet sixteen in 11 appearances.
+However, his record inside the WGC Match Play has been underwhelming, with just a single trip to the Sweet Sixteen in 11 appearances.

 Gary Woodland vs. Eddie Pepperell.
 Pepperell’s play and persona have been endearing this season.
-However, Woodland was constructed for this format, not to say this golf route, and he completed runner-up on the ’15 WGC-Match Play.
+However, Woodland was constructed for this format, not to mention this golf route, and he finished runner-up on the 15 WGC Match Play.

 Group 3